 The team over at Koox Diving knows a thing or two about scuba diving in Tulum, considering they’ve been doing it for over 16 years!
 They offer a range of diving tours and courses like technical and deep-sea diving, cave diving, and can arrange all diving excursions whether you’re based in Tulum, Playa del Carmen, or Cancun.

 Of all the dive shops, it seems that Koox offers the most in terms of tours and excursions (not just for diving).
-They also offer freediving, fishing, swimming with whale sharks, Mayan ruins tours, visits to tourist attractions throughout Quintana Roo.
+They also offer freediving, fishing, swimming with whale sharks, Mayan ruins tours, and visits to tourist attractions throughout Quintana Roo.

 Prices: At $139 and $169 for 1x or 2x discovery dives and with the PADI Open Water at $539 (with e-learning), Koox Diving prices are a bit steeper.